 This is a contradiction.
 The mediator cannot be one or both of the two parties being mediated, as Trinitarians claim here.
 This Trinitarian tactic changes the definition of mediator, in contradiction to the scriptures.

 “Now a mediator is not for one party only; whereas God is only one” (Gal 3:20 NASB).
 There are three parties involved in the New Covenant:

 - The mediator, Jesus Christ

-This Bible truth stands in stark contrast with Trinitarian the implication that Jesus is all three parties.
+This Bible truth stands in stark contrast with Trinitarian the implication that Jesus is two of the three parties.
 This is both unscriptural, and utter nonsense.